Adding Nodes to Kubernetes Cluster When Traffic Grew

 Watching pods migrate

-But new pods started scheduling on the new nodes.
-Over the next hour, as pods restarted naturally or we did rolling updates, workload gradually distributed across all 7 worker nodes (was 5, now 7).
+New pods started scheduling on the new nodes though.
+Over the next hour, as pods restarted naturally or we did rolling updates, work gradually spread across all 7 worker nodes (up from 5).

 kubectl drain worker-1 --ignore-daemonsets